The Media Pluralism Monitor (MPM) is a tool that has been developed by our Centre to assess the risks for media pluralism in a given country.

 Although there appears to be an abundance of sources of information in the present media landscape, the fact is that the ways in which news has traditionally been collected, produced, disseminated and consumed have been upset by the internet and the rise of big tech.

 The social and economic realities of the early 21st century have seen a developing crisis of trust in institutions as well as legacy news gatekeepers.
-The Internet has set the stage for information disorder to influence public discourse and forms of misinformation and disinformation, fuelled by anger, hate or simply advertising, have played a role in filling this gap in trust.
+This state of affairs has led to concerns that the Internet has set the stage for information disorder to influence public discourse.
 As governments become aware of the threat of disinformation to democracy, some scramble to combat it with measures that are often problematic and may pose a threat to freedom of expression and media pluralism.
-Alongside the many benefits of the Internet, and its ability to connect people, there is also a growing realisation that it is a platform for amplifying more toxic forms of communication, fuelling concern for the online safety of journalists.
+Alongside the many benefits of the Internet, and its ability to connect people, there is also a growing realisation that it is a platform for amplifying more toxic forms of communication, fueling concern for the online safety of journalists.

 Furthermore, the media market grows increasingly complex with cross-media mergers and Internet giants skirting the line between being mere platforms for hosting user-generated content and becoming powerful media players themselves.
 The traditional economic model of ‘selling eyes to advertisers’ has largely been captured by these same platforms, undermining the sustainability of the entire news industry.
 Conversely, the barriers to access for creating content and reaching a wide audience have largely been lifted.
 But far from being an equaliser, Internet access, participation and a gap in skills continue to be a reality for certain marginalised groups.